Congress bloc vows bigger Mindanao budget for 2013-A A +A

 "Mindanao should have equity or parity of access to national development and progress," she said.

-Antonino said that as early as 2010, MinDA has been rallying for the island-region’s equitable share in the national budget which resulted in the increased allocation for Mindanao for fiscal years 2011 and 2012.
+Antonino said that as early as 2010, MinDA has been rallying for the island-region’s equitable share in the national budget, which resulted in increased allocation for Mindanao for fiscal years 2011 and 2012.

 “For this year Mindanao got an increased total budget allocation amounting to P219 billion which is about 34 percent higher compared to what the island-region received in 2011,” said Antonino.

 Citing this year’s Regional Allocation of the Expenditure Program of Select Departments/Special Purpose Funds for Mindanao by the Department of Budget and Management (DBM), Antonino said that the Department of Agriculture (DA) through its Food Self-sufficiency by 2013 Program has allocated Mindanao with P14 billion this year.

 “Our farmers can greatly benefit from this amount which is intended to construct and rehabilitate irrigation systems and post-harvest facilities in Mindanao,” said Antonino.

 On the other hand, she said that the island-region shall receive P18 billion from the Department of Social Welfare and Development (DSWD).

 “Mindanao is host to six out of the country’s top ten poorest provinces,” said Antonino and she pointed out that a big portion of DSWD’s budget shall be spent for the Pantawid Pamilyang Pilipino Program (4Ps).
 The island-region only received P295.5 million from DSWD last year.

 “Department of Health’s budget for Mindanao went double this year,” said Antonino, adding that Mindanao’s budget allocation for health services now amounted to P4 billion.